 The way to overcome my frustration may be to realize I’m no a soothsayer.
 I can’t tell the future, so I don’t know how my path will ultimately unfold.
 In other words, I may get what I’m after–just on a different timeline than I was expecting, which makes complaining seem a bit uncomely.

 A choice I can make is to find reasons to be grateful regarding the present.
 And that’s why I try to keep a gratitude journal.
 But, honestly, it’s only been moderately effective in showing me how lucky I already am.

-Obviously, I spend too much time dwelling on my own adversity.
-I’m particularly attune to injustice and rubbed raw by it too easily.
+I spend too much time dwelling on my adversity.
+I’m particularly attuned to injustice and rubbed raw by it too easily.
 And it’s possible that if I spent less time licking my wounds, they would heal.
-In the end, I should work on being more patient.
-Especially when I don’t really want to.
+In the end, I should work on being more patient, especially when I don’t really want to.

 photo: Jeremy Thomas